Cribarth

-Cribarth, sometimes referred to as the Sleeping Giant, is a hill in the Brecon Beacons National Park located in the traditional county of Brecknockshire (currently administered part of the unitary authority of Powys) in southern Wales.
+Cribarth (nicknamed the Sleeping Giant) is a hill in the Brecon Beacons National Park, Powys, Wales, in the traditional county of Brecknockshire.
 The summit lies on the broken ridge at an elevation of 428 m at OS grid reference SN 831143.
 To its west is a 426 m rounded top at SN 829144 which lies just to the northwest of a mile-long ridge that forms the main bulk of the hill.
 The ridge attains a height of 423 m at its southwest end and this spot is marked by a trig point.
 Both of these latter high points are adorned by Bronze Age burial cairns.

 Geology

 The hill is formed from both Carboniferous Limestone rocks and the Namurian age Twrch Sandstone (former 'Basal Grit') of the Marros Group (former 'Millstone Grit Series'), also dating from the Carboniferous Period.
 It lies on the northeast-southwest aligned geological structure known as the Cribarth Disturbance and indeed gives its name to that regionally important structure.
 The Disturbance is characterised locally by a tight anticline which follows the alignment of the summit ridge and which is accompanied by one or two lesser folds on its northwestern side.

 Numerous crags, restricted areas of broken limestone pavement and shakeholes adorn the slopes of this hill as do various man-made features relating to its geology and described below.

 The hill has been used by generations of geology students for mapping practice.